Is Córdoba Worth Visiting?

 Salmorejo originated here (not gazpacho; that's Seville's claim).
 The local Montilla-Moriles wines rival sherry but cost half as much.
 Tapas bars in San Lorenzo and Santa Marina serve dishes you won't find on tourist menus.
 Read the gastronomy guide.

 Córdoba receives about 1 million visitors per year, compared to Seville's 3 million and Granada's 2.7 million.
 After 4pm, when day-trippers leave, the historic centre belongs to residents.
 You eat where locals eat, drink where locals drink.
-The tourist-to-resident ratio stays manageable even in spring.

 Strategic location